drwill99/Py-Chat/README.md

 3. Disconnecting from the Chat:

     * Clients can disconnect from the chat by sending a disconnect request to the server.
 The server acknowledges the disconnection, removes the client from the active clients list, and notifies other clients about the disconnection.

+# How to Use

+## Download the Files

+1. Download the files from this GitHub repository and open them in your IDE of choice.
+I recommend Visual Studio Code, as it is easy to navigate and simple to use.

 ## How to Run: